18F/tock/docs/deployment-process.md

 ## Releasing Tock

 Releasing Tock onto Production happens whenever you create a Git tag and push it up to the repository.
-The process is outlined below.
+The process is outlined in the `Creating a GitHub release` section.

-Git tags can be manually created using the Git CLI as outlined below.
-You can also create them in the GitHub Release interface when drafting and publishing the release.
+You can manually create Git tags using the Git CLI as outlined in the next section.
+You can also create them in the GitHub release interface when drafting and publishing the release.

-## Creating a GitHub Release
+## Creating a GitHub release

 <details>
 <summary>GitHub Release Template</summary>